vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 * `description` - (Optional) A human-friendly description.

 * `disks` - (Optional) Specification for attaching/detaching disks to a machine.

+    * `block_device_id` - The id of the existing block device.

+    * `description` - A human-friendly description.

+    * `name` - A human-friendly block-device name used as an identifier in APIs that support this option.

 * `flavor` - (Required) Flavor of machine instance.

 * `image` - (Optional) Type of image used for this machine.